Bilal-Butt/Skin-cancer-detection-webapp/README.md

 So this is **SkinScan AI** — my final year project, and honestly one of the things I'm most proud of building.

-The idea started from a pretty uncomfortable truth: skin cancer is one of the most common cancers in the world, and yet it's also one of the most *detectable* ones — if you catch it early enough.
+The idea started from a pretty uncomfortable truth: skin cancer is one of the most common cancers in the world, and yet it's also one of the most *detectable* ones, if you catch it early enough.
 In Pakistan, Melanoma alone is the third most common skin cancer, and most people don't have easy access to a dermatologist.
 I kept thinking — *what if AI could help bridge that gap?* So I built this.

 You upload a dermoscopy image, and the app figures out two things for you in a matter of seconds:

 1. **Where exactly is the lesion?** — A U-Net model draws a pixel-level mask right around the suspicious area
 2. **What type of lesion is it?** — EfficientNetB3 classifies it into one of 7 known types and tells you whether it's low, moderate, or high risk
 It's not a replacement for a doctor.
-But it could absolutely be the thing that makes someone say *"okay, I should probably get this checked."*
+But it could absolutely be the thing that makes someone say *"Okay, I should probably get this checked."*

 ---

 ## 😟 Why does this even matter?

-Manual examination of skin lesions is slow, expensive, and — even in expert hands — prone to error.
+Manual examination of skin lesions is slow, expensive, and  even in expert hands,  prone to error.
 For aggressive cancers like Melanoma, the difference between catching it at Stage 1 vs Stage 3 isn't just discomfort.
 It's survival.

 This tool was built to:
 - Catch things earlier, when they're still treatable